 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Warehouse Clubs industry in USA, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

 Warehouse clubs are chained outlets that sell a wide variety of merchandise, typically situated in out-of-town locations, with a selling space of over 2,500 sq metres (and invariably over 4,000 sq metres in total size).
 Customers have to pay an annual membership fee in order to shop.
 The clubs are able to keep prices low due to the no-frills format of the stores and large volume SKUs.
 Example brands include Costco, Sam’s Club (Walmart), and Atacadão.
 Excludes sales attributable to membership fees and business-to-business sales.
-Also excludes cash & carry and warehouse outlets (which are typically oriented towards businesses, rather than consumers).
+Also excludes cash & carry and wholesale outlets (which are typically oriented towards businesses, rather than consumers).
 Note: Local variants, such as atacarejos in Brazil, are included in this channel.See All of Our Definitions

 This report originates from Passport, our Warehouse Clubs research and analysis database.